Nationals vs. Giants Player Props Betting Odds

-Player prop bet options for LaMonte Wade Jr, Lane Thomas and others are available when the San Francisco Giants visit the Washington Nationals at Nationals Park on Saturday (first pitch at 7:05 PM ET).
+Player prop bet options for Lane Thomas and others are listed when the San Francisco Giants visit the Washington Nationals at Nationals Park on Sunday at 1:35 PM ET.

 Bet on this matchup or its props with BetMGM!